 Some piggies can be nervous during the clip, so don’t worry if your floof doesn’t eat until after.
 They’ll still love their tasty treats!

-If you're still unsure about how to do this, check out this handy video guide the Kavee Krew has created on how to cut your guinea pigs' nails:
+If you're still unsure about how to do this, check out this handy video guide from Kavee Rescue's Tara and Ian on how to cut your guinea pigs' nails:

 Cutting Guinea Pig Nails FAKs - Frequently Asked Kavees

 How do you trim the guinea pig's nails when they are scared?

 If your piggy seems stressed, uncomfortable, or fidgety, give them a little break to settle down.
 Snacks also help them feel more comfortable and settled.
 Once the guinea is feeling calm again, you can start cutting guinea pig nails.

 Remember, you don’t have to finish all the nails in one go.
 If you or your piggy get stressed, give it another go the next day.
 Slow and steady wins the guinea pig nails race!

 How do I know if my guinea pig’s nails are too long?

 Your guinea pig’s nails are too long if you can hear them clicking against the floor, for example on tile or laminate.
 When a guinea pig’s nails curl, they’re also overdue for a good trim.

 What happens if I cut my guinea pig’s nails too far?